darktable/UnityExtensionsLocalization/README.md

    <em>Escape Character</em>
 </p>

-- If the TextName is "^", it means that it inherits the prefix of the previous line TextName and automatically increments the number of the suffix.
-This is the automatic numbering function.
+- Use “^” as TextName to inherit the prefix of the previous TextName and automatically increments the number of the suffix.
+This is automatic numbering function.
 This requires that the first of a series of automatic numbering must explicitly specify the prefix and initial suffix number.
-The advantage of using this function is that you don't have to manually modify the TextName when inserting, deleting, or adjusting the order to ensure that the numbers are continuous.
-The program can also access these rows through a loop.
+The advantage of using this function is that you don't have to manually modify TextNames to ensure that the numbers are continuous when inserting a line, deleting a line, or adjusting line orders.
+Your scripts can also access these lines through a loop.
 <p align="center">
   <img src="Documentation~/AutomaticNumbering.png"><br>
    <em>Automatic Numbering</em>